 How soon does an inspector attend to measure up for a dropped kerb?

-When the request for a dropped kerb has been received an inspection usually takes place within two to three weeks.
+When the request for a dropped kerb has been received by the council an inspection usually takes place within 3 to 4 weeks of your request.

 How soon after the inspector visits is the quotation sent out?

-The quotation usually goes out a week after the inspection by 2nd class post.
+The quotation usually goes out within 10-15 days after the inspection by 2nd class post.

 When will the work on the dropped kerb begin?

 Works usually commence on site within 2 to 3 months of payment being received by the council.
 Payment is by an invoice we send to you once you accept the quotation.